n-zeplo/product-practice-handbook-2018/methodologies/agile-lean-xd.md

-# Agile and Lean XD
+# Agile, Scrum and Lean